martinholecekmax/graphql-server-api/README.md

 ## Conclusion

 This GraphQL server provides a flexible API for managing products, categories, and images.
 The data is stored in MongoDB and the server supports a range of queries and mutations for accessing and updating the data.

+The server also supports uploading images to a AWS S3 bucket.
+The URL of the image file is stored in the mongoDB database.

+The server is built using Node.js, Express, GraphQL, MongoDB, and Mongoose.

+## Contributing

+If you have any suggestions or find any bugs, please create an issue or submit a pull request.